goern/ludus/README.md

 If you registered your account with the 'ludus.ultrahook.com' as your `WEBHOOK_NAMESPACE` and later deployed the ultrahook with `ULTRAHOOK_SUBDOMAIN` as 'redhat', your `LUDUS_URL`will be 'redhat.ludus.ultrahook.com'

 ### How to configure github and trello webhooks?

+To set up a github webhook, go to the settings page of your repository or organization.
+From there, click Webhooks, then Add webhook.
+Now enter/configure following details:

+- `Payload URL`: `LUDUS_URL`
+- `Content type`: application/json
+- `Which events would you like to trigger this webhook?`: Send me everything

+To set up a trello webhook, please follow the instruction given [here](https://developers.trello.com/page/webhooks).

 ### How to configure new events and badges?